bitboody/blog.bitboody.github.io/_tabs/about.md

 ## Introduction

-My name is Abdalrhman, and I am a junior Programmer that is quite passionate about what he does.
-I have a significant pry for learning new concepts or technologies that I am curious about and I am actively doing my best to improve my skills.
+My name is Abdulrhman, and I am a yet another programmer :).

 ### Background

-I am currently a high school student and will soon be a university student.
-I do not have much professional experience at the moment because I am focusing on my studies and on improving my technical skills to become a competent programmer.
+I am currently a high school student, soon to be a university student.

 ------------------------------------------------